seud0nym/tch-gui-unhide/adguard/README.md

     - https://www.appdevtools.com/bcrypt-generator
     - https://wtools.io/bcrypt-generator-online
   - If you supply a password hash, you *must* also use the `-p` option to specify the matching password, so that AdGuard Home can be checked post-installation and any static leases currently defined in dnsmasq can be loaded.
+- -v 'version'
+  - The version of AdGuard Home to be installed (e.g. v0.107.7).
+  - The default is the latest version.
+  - Ignored if -xg or -xx specified.
 - -x c|g|i|u|x
   - Exclude features:
     - -xc